-AVVO 2012 and 2014 CLIENT FAVORITE AWARD; 2012, 2013, 2014 Fort Worth Magazine "Lawyer Worth Knowing" in Criminal Law (December issues).
-Former Tarrant County Prosecutor (13 years handling felony and misdemeanor crimes, juvenile, narcotics, occupational driver's license, mental health, and CPS units.
+When Lisa was a prosecutor in the Tarrant County District Attorney's office, she handled a myriad of felony, misdemeanor, and juvenile trials, along with working in the narcotics, occupational driver's license, mental health, and CPS units.
 Now as a defense attonrey, she uses that experience to pick apart the State's case and negotiate aggressively with the prosecutor.
-Lisa attends extensive criminal defense training each year in multiple aspects of criminal law and has qualified for membership in the College of the State Bar of Texas as a result.
+Lisa attends extensive criminal defense training each year in multiple aspects of criminal law (particularly DWI) and has qualified for membership in the College of the State Bar of Texas as a result.

 Arrested for DWI?
 There are three different courts involved in a DWI arrest.
 Lisa handles License Suspension hearings (ALR), Occupational License hearings (ODL), as well as the criminal DWI case.
 A driver arrested for DWI has only 14 days to challenge the driver's license suspension.
 The DL suspension will begin on the 40th day after arrest if an ALR hearing is not requested.
-When you meet with Lisa, she evaluates whether the police violated any of your rights you were initially detained.
-She compares the officer's report with the DWI video to look for inaccuracies and inconsistencies.
+When you meet with Lisa, she evaluates whether the police violated any of your rights when you were initially detained.
+She compares your observations with the officer's report and the DWI video to look for inaccuracies and inconsistencies.
 Having watched countless DWI arrest videos over her career, Lisa shares her knowledge and experience with you in the analysis of the field sobriety test video.
 Lisa also continually attends legal seminars dedicated to the latest issues in DWI arrest and is a member of the Texas DUI Lawyers Association.
 Ultimately it is the client who decides the case's direction.
 Lisa does not charge a client for a trial unless and until a client requests a trial.
-That decision does not need to be made quickly.
+That decision should come after a thorough evaluation of your case.
 Lisa works hard to prove herself worthy each client's trust.
 When you meet her you will see why her clients value her legal guidance.

 Available to answer questions and concerns throughout the duration of each case via office visits, emails and phone conversations.
-Payment plans available.
-Rates are very reasonable especially in light of Lisa's extensive experience.
+Payment plans are available.
+Rates are very reasonable - particularly in light of Lisa's extensive experience.
 Initial consultation (in person, over the phone or by email) is free.
 Office Mon-Fri 9-5 is 817-877-LISA.
 Evening and week-end appointments available.
-Emails or calls returned evenings and week-ends.
-LisaHainesLaw@att.net or 817-479-9331.
-Office: 817-877-LISA.
+Emails or calls will be returned evenings and week-ends at LisaHainesLaw@att.net or 817-479-9331.
+Visit her website at LisaHainesLawFirm.com